istio/proxy/extensions/jwt_header/README.md

 Jwt header filter reads a jwt token and populates header from claims based on configuration.
 The headers that are populated according to configuration can be used in header based routing.
+This filter is compiled as webassembly and loaded into Envoy.

 `testdata/istio/jwt_filter.yaml` is the EnvoyFilter specification to add filters in a predefined way.
 `testdata/istio/bookinfo/*` contain Istio configuration that exposes reviews and uses header based routing at ingress.